syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Charts.md

 ---
 # Working with charts using various operations

-To quickly start creating a chart in a PowerPoint Presentation using .NET PowerPoint libray, please check out this video:
+To quickly start creating a chart in a PowerPoint Presentation using .NET PowerPoint library, please check out this video:
 {% youtube "https://www.youtube.com/watch?v=z2yD83HWIrQ" %}

 ## Creating a Chart from scratch